 {% endpageList %}

-Q3: How can I display a single-page list in the website navigation without showing the 'Site Map' page?
+Q3: If I want to display a single-page list in the website navigation but do not want to show the 'Site Map' page, what should I do?

-A3: This is very simple, just need to traversepageListreturnedpagesWhen data is processed, utilizingifLogical judgment to exclude the "sitemaps" page.
-You can exclude it by the title or ID of the page.
+A3: This is very simple, just need to traversepageListreturnedpagesUtilize dataifUse logical judgment to exclude the 'site map' page.
+You can exclude it by the page title or ID.
 For example:

 <nav>